lippertmarkus/lippertmarkus.github.io/_posts/2021-11-05-k8s-win22-hostprocess.md

 - Filesystem layout may change again to present the filesystem similar to normal Windows pods to easier access files in the container filesystem from Scripts or client libraries
 - Support for mounting Unix domain sockets
 - Running Container Storage Interface (CSI)-proxy as a daemon set
+- Support for TTY when exec into a container